 The book is conceptualised by early childhood professionals at NTUC First Campus and is worth $15.
 But you don’t have to buy it because it’s included in the NTUC Good Start Bundle.

 NTUC understands that the price of formula milk, as well as child-rearing costs, have risen over the years.
-As such, NTUC and its social enterprises are constantly evolving their range of products and services to fulfil the different needs of people in Singapore (of whom, many are parents).
+As such, NTUC and its social enterprises are constantly evolving their range of products and services to fulfill the different needs of people in Singapore (of whom, many are parents).

 For instance, NTUC partnered with the Embracing PArenthood Movement to present families with the NTUC Good Start Bundle to help them through this challenging new phase of life.